-Figures will be reduced in size to accommodate into B5 size papers (257×182mm).
-Each figure should be carefully planned to accommodate reduction to a final width of one or two columns in Current Herpetology; lettering should be ≥1.5mm high and decimals should be visible when printed in a hard copy after reduction in size.
-When several drawings or photographs are to be reproduced as one figure, they should be mounted on a single page in the desired (camera-ready) arrangement and each of them should be lettered (A, B, C, etc.).
+Figures larger than 28 \times 21 cm cannot be accepted.
+When several drawings or photographs are to be reproduced as one figure, they should be mounted on cardboard in the desired arrangement and each of them should be lettered (A, B, C, etc.).
+Each figure should be carefully planned to accommodate reduction to a final width of one or two columns in Current Herpetology; after reduction, lettering should be > 1.5 mm high and decimals should be visible.
 Include a scale of distance or dimension where appropriate.
-High resolution figure files (≥300dpi) should be prepared, especially for photographs.

 Figure legends, each beginning with a fully capitalized abbreviation and a consecutive number (e.g., FIG. 1.
 Dorsal (A) and lateral (B) views of holotype of), should be typed in double space and grouped together on a separate sheet with one line of space between them.
 Denote in the right-hand margin of the text where each figure should be printed (usually at the first mention of a figure).
 In the text, "Figure" should be also abbreviated, but with only the initial letter capitalized (e.g., Fig. 1) except when beginning a sentence.

 The author(s) is expected to pay for the cost for color reproduction of a figure (or figures).
-The cost can be defrayed by the Society for the first page, but only when the author(s) requests exemption and the Managing Editor decides, on the basis of advice from an Associate Editor and/or reviewer(s), that the color reproduction is essential in clarifying points of arguments to readers.
+The cost can be defrayed by the society for the first page, but only when the author(s) requests exemption and the Managing Editor decides, on the basis of advice from an Associate Editor and/or reviewer(s), that the color reproduction is essential in clarifying points of arguments to readers.
 Cost of color reproduction will be charged to the author from the second page irrespective of its effect in presentation.
-For pages including a color figure(s), the charge is JPY 7,700 per page.